Skip to main content

 Ubiquinol

 This is the “reduced” form of CoQ10, meaning that it has fewer electrons than ubiquinone.
 That may be why it can jump right into the electron transport chain without prior conversion.
-It doesn’t have as much research behind it as ubiquinone and is usually more expensive.
+It doesn’t have as much research behind it as ubiquinone and is usually more expensive, both because it’s a branded ingredient and because it requires a more intensive manufacturing process to ensure shelf-stability.

 How do CoQ10 supplements work?